music-suite/music-suite/src/Book.md

   Time, Duration, Span (quick introduction)
   There are many other types...
-    (just demonstrate Pitch, Interval, Part, Instrument and some other useful ones) Working with melody
+    (just demonstrate Pitch, Interval, Part, Instrument and some other useful ones) Working with rhythm
+  Duration patterns and rhythms to voices
+Working with melody
   Notes, voices and melodies
-  Duration patterns and rhythms to voices
-  Aligned voices, phrases and metrical grids
-  Phrase traversals and isos
+  Aligned voices, phrases and metrical grids (the new TREE thing) Phrase traversals and isos
   Recursive voices and infinite melody
 Working with polyphony